About us

 In order to transmit this set of verified, high-quality knowledge, we create didactic tools and materials such as texts for bibliographic posts, journalistic articles, radio scripts, multimedia presentations, videos, podcasts, and a multitude of other formats.

 Backed by these resources, we carry out various activities.
-Among them, we produce programs on different radio stations, and edit two digital media outlets: www.musicandresearch.com, oriented towards musical research, and www.poplacara.com, of journalistic nature.
+Among them, we produce programs on different radio stations, teach classes in educational centers, organize workshops and conferences in sociocultural entities and collaborate with artists and researchers.

 At the same time, we participate in programs of public and private entities, for which we provide cultural management services, such as: documentation and content creation, organization of seminars, or production of concerts and festivals.